Ensemble properties of high frequency data and intraday trading rules: Developing and applying intraday strategies

 \subsection{Out-of-sample results}

 The above promising in-sample performances are confirmed in the out-of-sample results.
-In this evaluation, we compare our model to a more traditional approach, based on GARCH processes \citep[see][]{engle,bollerslev}.
+In this evaluation, we compare our model to a more traditional approach, based on GARCH processes \cite{engle,bollerslev}.
 Shifting from the point of view of ensembles to that of financial time series, several elements characterizing high frequency data have to be considered.
-First of all, and most relevant, the entire daily set of high frequency returns is to be used, and not just the range 9:30 a.m. to 1 p.m.
-Second, the periodic behaviour of the intra-daily volatility has to be taken into account \citep[see][among others]{andersen_1,andersen_2}.
-To capture these elements, together with variance asymmetry, we consider as a competing model an asymmetric GARCH, the GJR \citep[see][]{glosten} with a periodic deterministic variance component.
+In particular, the periodic behaviour of the intra-daily volatility has to be taken into account \cite[][among others]{andersen_1,andersen_2}.
+To capture these elements, together with variance asymmetry, we consider as a competing model an asymmetric GARCH, the GJR \cite{glosten} with a periodic deterministic variance component.
 Our choice is motivated by the relative simplicity of the competitor, a kind of benchmark, and by the possibility of easily generating from this model density forecasts at a given quantile under a distributional assumption for the model innovations.
-The competing model is given as follow: \begin{itemize} \item the empirical returns on a 10-minute time scale are represented as: $r_{t}^l=m_{t}^l\;\epsilon_{t}^l$, where $t$ identifies the 10-minute period within day $l$ with a range which is now $t=1,2,...T$ ($T=39$ for our dataset), $m_{t}^l$ is a deterministic periodic function, and $\epsilon_{t}^l$ is the stochastic component; this model implies that returns are generated as $R_{t}^l=\mathbb N \left(0,m_{t}^l\;\mathbb{V}_{\epsilon}\right)$, where $\mathbb N(\mu,\sigma)$ indicates a Gaussian random variable of mean $\mu$ and variance $\sigma$, and $\mathbb{V}_{\epsilon}$ is the (stochastic) variance of the random component; \item $m_{t}^l$ is a periodic deterministic variance modeled similarly to \citet{andersen_2}, but using dummy variables instead of harmonics; we might represent returns as
+The competing model is given as follow: \begin{itemize} \item the empirical returns on a 10-minute time scale are represented as: $r_{t}^{(l)}=m_{t}^{(l)}\;\epsilon_{t}^{(l)}$, where $t$ identifies the 10-minute period within day $l$ with a range which is now $t=1,2,...T$ ($T=36$ for our dataset), $m_{t}^{(l)}$ is a deterministic periodic function, and $\epsilon_{t}^{(l)}$ is the stochastic component; this model implies that returns are generated as $R_{t}^{(l)}=\mathbb N \left(0,m_{t}^{(l)}\;\mathbb{V}_{\epsilon}\right)$, where $\mathbb N(\mu,\sigma)$ indicates a Gaussian random variable of mean $\mu$ and variance $\sigma$, and $\mathbb{V}_{\epsilon}$ is the (stochastic) variance of the random component; \item $m_{t}^{(l)}$ is a periodic deterministic variance modeled similarly to \citet{andersen_2}, but using dummy variables instead of harmonics; we might represent returns as

 with